 Amanda tended to Mace.
 Mark tried to make sure their other three children ages 6, 3 and 2 weren't neglected.
 Amanda's mother helped out with the other kids when Mark joined Amanda and Mace.

 "It was like we were a separated family," Amanda said.

 "We were apart all the time," Mark said.

 Their trip to Chicago in December began with a problem.
 During takeoff from Sacramento, Mace's gastric feeding tube came out.
 When they arrived in Chicago, they went straight to the hospital rather than first checking into their room.

 Greeley said Mace's condition had deteriorated since his previous visit, and the long-term prognosis wasn't promising.

 When the Smiths told him they wanted to bring Mace home in time for Christmas with the rest of the family, Greeley agreed.

-," Greeley said, his voice tailing off.
+"Sooner or later ," Greeley said, his voice tailing off.
 "When and where (Mace died, at the airport) was not ideal.
 But I guess you could say it's how God wanted it to happen.
 We all agreed that we were glad it didn't happen here (Chicago).
 That would have really complicated things.
 They almost made it home."

 Left with mixed emotions